TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-alerts-issuewithactivitylogalerts.md

 		},{
                         "id": "email_address_confirmation",
                         "order": 2,
-                        "visibility": "issue_Type == Not getting Notification for alerts", "controlType": "dropdown",
+                        "visibility": "issue_type == Not getting Notification for alerts", "controlType": "dropdown",
                         "displayLabel": "Have you reverified the Email address configured for alert?", "watermarkText": "Select",